latent-to/developer-docs/docs/concepts/commit-reveal.md

 # Commit Reveal

-This page describes the **commit reveal** feature: a configurable waiting period that elapses between when consensus weights set by subnet validators are first committed, and when they are revealed publicly and included in [Yuma Consensus](../learn/yuma-consensus).
+This page describes the **Commit Reveal** feature: a configurable waiting period that elapses between when consensus weights set by subnet validators are first committed, and when they are revealed publicly and included in [Yuma Consensus](../learn/yuma-consensus).

 ## Overview